IBM/cloudpakforintegration-workshop/docs/exercise-api-connect/README.md

   [![](images/expand-request.png)](images/expand-request.png)

-4.14  Copy the value of the  **Client ID**  to a local text file so it can be used in the Stock Trader application later (**Note:** this is a shortcut to the regular process of publishing the API and then subscribing to it as a consumer).
+4.14  Copy the value of the  **IBM-X-CLIENT-ID**  to a local text file so it can be used in the Stock Trader application later (**Note:** this is a shortcut to the regular process of publishing the API and then subscribing to it as a consumer).

   [![](images/client-id.png)](images/client-id.png)